-Both sides discussed Russia's military build-up on the borders of its neighbouring country which has caused international concern.
-Mr Lavrov denied Russia was planning an invasion but Mr Blinken said the US and its allies needed to see a de-escalation, not just words, to take this seriously.
+Mr Lavrov denied Russia was planning an invasion but Mr Blinken said the US and its allies needed to see a de-escalation, not simply words, to take this seriously.

 The US agreed to give Russia written responses to a list of demands it had earlier tabled.

-Mr Lavrov said Russia had not yet decided “whether we are on the right path or not” regarding its approach to Ukraine, but would understand more after the responses are received.
+Mr Lavrov said Russia had yet to decide “whether we are on the right path or not” regarding its approach to Ukraine, but would understand more after the responses are received.

-Speaking at a separate press conference, Mr Lavrov said Western leaders “have taken President [Volodymyr Zelensky of Ukraine] under their wing, condoning anything he does”.
+Speaking at a separate press conference, Mr Lavrov said western leaders “have taken President [Volodymyr Zelenskyy of Ukraine] under their wing, condoning anything he does”.

 Through a translator, he said he explained to Mr Blinken that Russia has “no plans” to invade Ukraine and dismissed “all these hysterics pandered by our Western counterparts”.